 If you have your own scooter and you are not afraid of the crazy Bangkok traffic you can enjoy one of the most fun things to do in Bangkok on your own as well.
-However, they are quite far away from Bangkok – you need to drive around 1.5 hours in one direction – so I would recommend to book an organized tour instead of driving by yourself.
+However, the markets are located quite far away from Bangkok – you need to drive around 1.5 hours in one direction – so I would recommend booking an organized tour instead of driving by yourself.

 Damnoen Saduak is the most popular floating market in Bangkok therefore it’s always packed with tourists.
-To be honest with you it’s not so authentic as you would imagine, the market is very commercialised and it kinda feels like a tourist trap.
-Even so, visiting the floating market is a unique experience so if you have 4 days in Bangkok I would still recommend to check it out.
+To be honest with you it’s not so authentic as you would imagine, the market is very commercialized and it kinda feels like a tourist trap.
+Even so, visiting the floating market is a unique experience so if you have 4 days in Bangkok I would still recommend checking it out.

-After arriving to the pier at the market, you need to hop inside a long-tail boat to be able to access the floating market.
-The boat ride is approximately 20 minutes long and you will see many wooden houses, floating stalls and merchants selling products from their own boats.
+After arriving at the pier at the market, you need to hop inside a long-tail boat to be able to access the floating market.
+The boat ride is approximately 20 minutes long and you will see many wooden houses, floating stalls, and merchants selling products from their own boats.

 Maeklong Railway Market

-Since the Maeklong Railway Market is only a 25 minute drive from the Damnoen Saduak Floating Market it’s worth to visit both places on the same morning.
-If you’re taking a tour like we did, your guide will show you how to get to the train market.
-After that you will have a couple of hours to explore the market by yourself and have a delicious lunch in one of the restaurants/food stalls.
+Since the Maeklong Railway Market is only a 25-minute drive from the Damnoen Saduak Floating Market it’s worth visiting both places on the same morning.
+If you’re taking a tour as we did, your guide will show you how to get to the train market.
+After that, you will have a couple of hours to explore the market by yourself and have a delicious lunch in one of the restaurants/food stalls.